 Charging buyers an additional fee for their use of ordinary forms of payment including acceptance of cheques, money orders, electronic transfers, or credit cards.
 For details and examples, read our payment surcharges policy.

-When something goes wrong, including having problems with a buyer, there are options available to you.
+When something goes wrong, there are options available to you.
 Find out more about resolving selling problems.

 Reporting breaches of selling policies